auliakhalqillah/auliakhalqillah.github.io/index.md

 Welcome to my blog.
-In this blog, I will share my experience and knowledge regarding earthquake science and programming or computation.
+I will share my opinion regarding earthquake science and programming or computation based on my experience.